 Is therapy regulated?

-In 2020, the UK Government announced that they have no plans to introduce statutory regulation of counsellors or psychotherapists.
+Back in 2020, the UK Government announced that they had no plans to introduce statutory regulation of counsellors or psychotherapists.
 When responding on behalf of the Government, Lord Bethel commented: “While statutory regulation is sometimes necessary where significant risks to users of services cannot be mitigated in other ways, it is not always the most proportionate or effective means of assuring the safe and effective care of service users.”
-But what does this actually mean for those of us searching for a therapist?
-Can just anyone call themselves a therapist and offer counselling services?

 Counselling: Can anyone do it?